 Growing up, I thought I was pretty lucky.
-My parents chose to be self-employed as a technical writer and graphic artist and they worked from home, so they were there for me every day when I got home from school.
-However, we didn’t have very much money and this didn’t hit me until I was about 12 years old.
-That’s when I realized that my friends, Melissa and Monica, had back to school budgets for clothes and accessories, and I had trash bags filled with hand-me-downs from the church.
-We lived in subsidized housing until I was 18 years old, as my parents didn’t have enough to buy a home.
-It was only after I moved out that my parents were able to buy their first house.
-Right at this time, I realized I wanted to help people reach their goals, just as my parents were finally able to reach theirs.
+My self-employed parents worked from home as a technical writer and graphic artist so they were there for me every day after school.
+It wasn’t until I was 12 I realized our family didn’t have much money.
+I saw my friends Melissa and Monica had back-to-school budgets for clothes and accessories; I had trash bags from the church filled with hand-me-downs.
+My parents couldn’t afford to buy a home, so we lived in subsidized housing until I was 18.
+It was only after I moved out that my parents could buy their first house.
+That’s when I decided I wanted to help people reach their goals, just as my parents were finally able to reach theirs.

 Outside of work, my passions include

-My two kids and all of their activities (baseball, softball, parkour and theater) keep me and my husband busy most weekends, but whenever possible I try to stay active through the outdoors (hiking and camping), slow pitch co-ed softball (which I’ve played for 20 years!) and Crossfit!
-After many years of not being able to read enough to enrich my soul and mind, I’ve finally dedicated a budget to regular purchases of books for my personal reading pleasure.
+My four kids and all their activities (baseball, softball, parkour, and theater) keep my new husband and I busy most weekends.
+Whenever possible I stay active outdoors through hiking and camping, slow pitch co-ed softball (I’ve played for 20+ years!), and CrossFit.
+After too many years of not being able to read enough to enrich my mind and soul, I finally have a dedicated budget for regular book purchases and my personal reading pleasure.